-- Focus Doppler probe and ensure a good quality stable waveform (hold probe steady if necessary).
-Press [Calibrate pressure]. . - The screen automatically switches to Pressure Monitoring Mode (PMM) and within approximately 10 seconds the arterial line data is calibrated against the oesophageal Doppler data. - NOTE: Recalibrate prior to and following any intervention, when there is known or suspected arterial compliance changes, or if the arterial waveform data is questionable; - Press [Flow mode] to return to the Flow Monitoring Mode (FMM) and repeat from to when required.
+- Focus the Doppler probe and ensure a good quality stable waveform.
+Press [Calibrate pressure]. - The screen automatically switches to Pressure Monitoring Mode (PMM) and within approximately 10 seconds the arterial line data (Cardiac Output) is calibrated against the oesophageal Doppler data (Cardiac Output). - NOTE: Recalibrate prior to and following any intervention, when there is known or suspected arterial compliance changes, or if the arterial waveform data is questionable; - Press [Flow mode] to return to the Flow Monitoring Mode (FMM) and repeat from to when required.

 Figure 4.3.1.
-Flow Monitoring Mode.
+Flow monitoring mode.

 Figure 4.3.2.
-Pressure Monitoring Mode.
+Pressure monitoring mode.